About Us

 During Reverend Brannon’s pastorate, Brothers S. O. McHenry, Julius Greggs, and Lee Andrew Warren, Sr., were added to the Deacon Board and a Boy Scout Troop was organized in December 1951 with Brother James C. Jones as Scout Master.

-Reverend Brannon’s leadership extended from 1949 to 1959.
-However in March 1964, Reverend William R. Ellis was elected presiding minister during Reverend Brannon’s lengthy illness.
+Reverend Brannon’s leadership extended from 1949 to 1969.
+However, in March 1964, Reverend William R. Ellis was elected presiding minister during Reverend Brannon’s lengthy illness.

 During Reverend Ellis’ leadership, the church saw a tremendous growth; extended worship service to second and fourth Sundays; organized the Nellie Y. Freeman Scholarship Fund; purchased pews and office equipment; ordained Reverend Everett E. Slack; and crowned the following deacons: Brothers Richard Zemry Johnson; Willis Lawrence, Jr., James Jones, Charlie Gunn, Jr., and Daniel Head.
 Reverend Ellis resigned in April 1974.